Documentation

 Trigger: Manually via "Generate Schema" button

-Automatically generates a CSV Schema from CSV data:
+Automatically generates a schema from CSV data in your chosen format:

-• Column definitions with inferred data types (6 types supported)
+• Column definitions with inferred data types (6 types for CSV Workbench; 16 types for Frictionless)

 • Detected constraints (patterns, ranges, formats)